cloudmesh/classes/docs/source/python_lesson1.rst

    probe image, obtaining an matching score
 #.
 Write the results to an sqlite database

-This is a literate python script written in Emacs Org-Mode.
-When making changes, edit org-mode file, not the tangle (generated) file.

-To tangle, open org-mode file in Emacs, execute ``C-c C-v t``.
-If you are reading the tangled file you can jump back to the corresponding definition in the literate file by using ``C-u C-c C-v t``.
-The RST form was generated from org-mode file by ``pandoc``.

 To begin with, we'll define our imports.

 First off, we use the print function to be compatible with Python 3